Spy agencies' focus on China could snare Chinese Americans - NewsBreak

 The FBI can access some of the NSA’s collection without a warrant.
 Civil rights advocates have long argued that searches under what’s known as Section 702 disproportionately target minority communities.

-The ODNI report notes that Chinese Americans “may be an increased risk of such incidental collection,” as are Americans not of Chinese ancestry who have business or personal ties to China.
+The ODNI report notes that there “may be an increased risk of such incidental collection" for Chinese Americans as well as people not of Chinese ancestry who have business or personal ties to China.
 The report recommends a review of artificial intelligence programs to ensure they "avoid perpetuating historical biases and discrimination.”
 It also suggests agencies across the intelligence community expand unconscious bias training for people who handle information from incidental collection.

 ODNI is also studying delays in granting security clearances and whether people of Chinese or Asian descent face longer or more invasive background investigations.
 While there is no publicly available data on clearances, some applicants from minority communities have questioned whether they undergo extra scrutiny due to their race or ethnicity.
 According to the report, U.S. intelligence assesses that “neither race nor ethnicity is the primary criterion utilized by the PRC's intelligence services in their recruitment of intelligence assets.”